 Biology is not offered as one of the courses at the AET at this time.
 Students can choose to take it at their home school, through Virtual Loudoun or as a summer school offering.
 Admitted students will need to work closely with their home school counseling office to create a 4-year high school plan for graduation.
 The AET counselor will assist with the process.

-If you have admissions related questions, please check out the admissions FAQ or email us at:
+If you have further admissions related questions, please email us at: